-From 6 April 2020, we’re introducing a paper bill fee for some customers.
-The fee will be $1.69 (incl.
+A paper bill fee applies to some customers.
+The fee is $1.69 (incl.
 GST) per bill.

 There are exemptions and if you’re one of these customers listed below, you won’t be charged this fee: